hotelcurtains/CS284/notes/notes.md

     - find an element in the list
     - check if list is empty
     - iterate over elements
+  - the following structures implement the `List` interface
 - `ArrayList`:
-  - fixed size
+  - dynamic size
     - if we add capacity it will reallocate the memory, i.e. create a new `ArrayList` to do so
+  - indexed
     - constant time to access elements
     - linear removal and insertion
 - `LinkedList`:
-  - variable size
+  - dynamic size
+  - not indexed
-  - linear access
+    - linear-time access
+    - constant-time insertion
-  - linear insertion and removal
+    - linear-time removal
-    - (unless previous element supplied, then constant)
+- `Stack`:
-  -
+  - tbd